 Rudolf II

-to the head of his botanical gardens in Prague, Jacobus Horcicky de Tepenecz.
+The Holy Roman Emperor is believed to have owned the Voynich manuscript before passing it onto the head of his botanical gardens in Prague, Jacobus Horcicky de Tepenecz.
 The emperor opened his first imperial parliament in June 1582 in Augsburg.
 Here is a description of it from The Magic Circle of Rudolf II: Alchemy and Astrology in Renaissance Prague, by Peter Marshall (page 42):

 Huge crowds invaded the city, along with the ambassadors of the Pope, the Protestant Electors, and most of the Catholic Kings.
 Even the recently crowned Czar of Russia, Ivan IV, who was soon to earn the soubriquet of “the Terrible,” attended.
 The meeting proved to be the first step of Russia towards the West.